-Once committee members have discerned that the dissertation is defensible, candidate should schedule oral defense date and submit Form 9.
-The last possible date for the dissertation oral defense (and submission of Form 10) is March 1.
+Once committee members have discerned that the dissertation is defensible, the candidate should schedule the oral defense date and submit Form 9.
+The last possible date for the dissertation oral defense (and submission of the result of the defense or Form 10) is Oct 1 for December graduates, and March 1 for May graduates.

-The final draft of the dissertation, along with Form 11 and the Signature Page is due to both the Registrar and the Thesis Secretary no later than April 1.
+The final draft of the dissertation, along with Form 11 and the Signature Page is due to both the Registrar and the Thesis Secretary no later than Nov 1 for December graduates, and April 1 for May graduates.